Yellow fever update

 Before you travel

 Check your risk of YF, vaccine recommendations and any certificate requirements at your destination using the TravelHealthPro Country Information pages.
+Advice on general health risks, prevention advice, other vaccine recommendations, and malaria advice is also available on these pages.

 You should also follow mosquito bite avoidance advice.